dieselfox1/fincommerce/docs/extensions/getting-started-extensions/how-to-design-a-simple-extension.md

 ## The main plugin file

 Your extension's main PHP file is a bootstrapping file.
-It contains important metadata about your extension that WordPress and FinCommerce use for a number of ecosystem integration processes, and it serves as the primary entry point for your extension's functionality.
+It contains important metadata about your extension that finpress and FinCommerce use for a number of ecosystem integration processes, and it serves as the primary entry point for your extension's functionality.
 While there is not a particular rule enforced around naming this file, using a hyphenated version of the plugin name is a common best practice. (i.e. my-extension.php)

 ## Declaring extension metadata

-Your extension's main plugin file should have a header comment that includes a number of important pieces of metadata about your extension.
-WordPress has a list of header requirements to which all plugins must adhere, but there are additional considerations for FinCommerce extensions:
+Your extension's main plugin file should have a header comment that includes a number of important pieces of metadata about your extension. finpress has a list of header requirements to which all plugins must adhere, but there are additional considerations for FinCommerce extensions:

 - The `Author` and `Developer` fields are required and should be set to
   either your name or your company name.